Cheese Days of Monroe

 “FIRST CHEESE DAY COMMITTEE 1914 – WE STARTED SOMETHING!”

-Today, nearly 98 years later, a dedicated committee, many individuals and volunteers work together for many months, for one of the largest festivals in Wisconsin.
+Today, over 100 years later, a dedicated committee, many individuals and volunteers work together for many months, for one of the largest festivals in Wisconsin.